Pops Fun in the Summertime

 In 1974, businessman David Mugar collaborated with longtime friend Fiedler to revitalize the July Fourth tradition, adding fireworks and cannons to the grand finale.
 The innovations were successful and led to what was likely the high point of Fiedler’s career: the July Fourth concert in 1976.
 The special bicentennial event attracted more than 400,000 people and made the “Guinness Book of World Records” for the largest audience in the history of orchestral concerts (a record since broken with the 1998 attendance of 500,000+ and many others exceeding that figure).
 David Mugar, who served as event founder and executive producer until 2016, personally funded the event until 2000 and created Boston 4 Celebrations Foundation (B4), which served as the production arm of the live event and television broadcast.
 B4 was responsible for securing sponsorship deals, as well as a 10-year deal with CBS, bringing the event to millions as a primetime network special.
 The baton was passed in 2016, when Mugar retired and the Boston Pops took over leadership and management of the event and television broadcast.
 The 2022 Fireworks Spectacular will include a special moment in memory of David Mugar, who passed away on January 25, 2022.

 In 2017, the Pops opened a new page in its history, as the Pops organization presented its first self-produced Boston Pops Fireworks Spectacular.
 This year the Boston Pops Fireworks Spectacular will mark its 49th year as one of the nation’s proudest holiday traditions.
-Eaton Vance, a leading global asset manager based in Boston, is the presenting sponsor of the Boston Pops Fireworks Spectacular and Bloomberg, the global business and financial information and news leader, is a major sponsor and media partner; both companies made initial three-year commitments to the event.
+Morgan Stanley, a leading global asset manager, is the presenting sponsor of the Boston Pops Fireworks Spectacular and Bloomberg, the global business and financial information and news leader, is a major sponsor and media partner; both companies made initial three-year commitments to the event.